Skip to main content

 Common Questions

-L-tyrosine is an amino acid (a building block of protein) that your body uses to make dopamine, norepinephrine, and thyroid hormone.
+L-tyrosine is an amino acid your body uses to make dopamine, norepinephrine, and thyroid hormone.
 You get small amounts from foods like chicken, eggs, dairy, and beans.
 People supplement it to support focus and drive during high stress or sleep loss.

-Yes, you can take L-tyrosine with coffee, and many of my patients do.
-Caffeine helps your dopamine receptors respond more strongly, and tyrosine supplies the dopamine itself.
-The combination is one of the most reliable "natural focus" stacks for short bursts of demanding work.
+Yes, and many patients do.
+Caffeine helps dopamine receptors respond more strongly, and tyrosine supplies the dopamine itself.
+The combination is one of the most reliable natural focus stacks for short bursts of demanding work.

-L-tyrosine should be taken on an empty stomach because amino acids compete for the same transporters in your gut and at the blood-brain barrier (the protective filter around your brain).
-If you swallow tyrosine with a steak, it competes with tryptophan and leucine, and most of it loses.
-Plain water or coffee gives it a clean shot at the brain.
+Amino acids compete for the same transporters in the gut and at the blood-brain barrier.
+If you swallow tyrosine with a protein-heavy meal, it competes with tryptophan and leucine, and most of it loses.
+Plain water or coffee gives it a clear path to the brain.

-Most people feel the effect of L-tyrosine within 30 to 60 minutes of an empty-stomach dose, especially during sleep loss or high stress.
+Most people feel the effect within 30 to 60 minutes of an empty-stomach dose, particularly during sleep loss or high stress.
 The effect lasts about 3 to 4 hours and then fades.
-If you do not feel anything after a few well-timed trials, the issue is likely not a tyrosine deficit, and we look elsewhere.
+If you feel nothing after several well-timed trials, the issue is likely not a tyrosine deficit, and we look elsewhere.

-Daily use of L-tyrosine at moderate doses is reasonable for most healthy adults, but I usually prefer pulse dosing on demanding days.
-Daily use can blunt the noticeable effect over time, since the brain adjusts.
+Daily use at moderate doses is reasonable for most healthy adults, but pulse dosing on demanding days is usually preferable.
+Daily use can blunt the noticeable effect over time as the brain adjusts.
 People with thyroid disease, melanoma history, or who take MAO inhibitors should not use it without medical guidance.

 Deep-Dive Questions